wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 ---

 = Premium =
-* KTTG Pro AddOn : This is the main addOn to upgrade KTTG to the premium Version
 * [Buy Now](http://www.tooltipy.com/downloads/kttg-pro)

 = Check How to add a keyword with KTTG on this 2 minutes video. =